Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 \pgraph{Tests.} Two bridges had test transactions that violated the invariant.
 Chainswap had 15 transactions that withdrew tokens labeled as test tokens (e.g., tokens labelled as ``testtoken'' or ``startertoken'').
 Similarly, Qubit had 114 transactions that minted test tokens (e.g., ``xTST'') without backing deposits.
 While all these transactions did not have corresponding deposits, we surmise that they were likely benign given the tokens involved (tokens that have no real value).

 \pgraph{Error.} Four bridges had transactions that suggest bugs in either their implementation or their invocation.

 PolyNetwork/2021 had one bridge transaction where the withdrawal amount matched the deposit amount, but the withdrawal moved the funds to the wrong destination chain (\offlinetool flagged the mismatch in destination chain specified in the deposit and withdrawal transactions).
-Anyswap had two groups of bridge transactions in this category.
-The first consists of 800 withdrawal transactions that pointed to just a few deposits.
+Anyswap had 238 withdrawal transactions that pointed to just a few deposits.
 Manually sampling a few, the deposit transaction hash was not set correctly in the withdrawal transactions (we found their matching deposits), suggesting a program error.
-The second Anyswap group had four double-spend transactions (referencing the same deposit) that are also likely program errors: the deposit and withdrawal amounts are the same, and the withdrawals occurred within a few hours of each other.
+In addition, Anyswap had two withdrawals referencing deposits that did not specify a recipient, yet the deposit amounts covered the withdrawals.
+While technically not balance invariant violations, \offlinetool flagged them because of their unusual circumstances.

 Wormhole had two bridge transactions that violated the invariant: 0.5 wrapped Solana on Polygon $\rightarrow$ 650 USDC on Solana, and 4.3\thou MATIC on Polygon $\rightarrow$ 2.3\thou on Avalanche.
 The small amounts and close proximity of the dates of the transactions suggest they are also likely errors.

 Finally, three bridges had transactions that had no apparent effect, suggesting invocation errors or undocumented behaviors.
 PolyNetwork/2023 had one bridge transaction, and Chainswap had four, where the deposits were non-zero but the withdrawal amount was zero.
-And Anyswap had two withdrawals referencing deposits that did not specify a recipient, yet the deposit amounts covered the withdrawals.
-While technically not balance invariant violations, \offlinetool flagged them because of their unusual circumstances.

 \pgraph{Suspicious.} The final category of bridge transactions suggests the manual, intentional use of private keys in signing transactions that effectively bypass verification --- precisely the kind of transactions that warrant auditing.